Alimony in Florida Divorce

 2. If you are the person who needs alimony, ask yourself whether your spouse really has the ability to pay you.
 People often get divorced because of financial problems.
 For example, the unexpected loss of a high paying job.
 Sometimes these types of changes are temporary.
 Sometimes they are not.
 Often by the time divorce is considered, a couple may have been living beyond their means for an extended time – racking up unsustainable debt in the process.
 Before you incur even more debt litigating the issue of alimony, do a “reality check.”
 Can your spouse really pay you, based on the way things are now.

 3. The longer the marriage, the greater the potential for a significant award of alimony – both in dollars and duration.
-In fact there is a statutory “presumption” in favor of permanent alimony for long term marriage.
 (If alimony is appropriate).

 4. The “standard of living” established during the marriage is an important statutory factor in awarding alimony.
 However, in most cases the alimony awarded does not duplicate the prior standing of living for the spouse receiving alimony.